renegare/cavalier/README.md

 <a name="Adapter+context"></a>
 ### adapter.context([Element]) ⇒ <code>Array.&lt;(string\|number)&gt;</code>
-get an "absolute" selector, where the context selector of the adapter "prefixed"
+get an "absolute" selector, where the context of the adapter "prefixed" on to the elements selector

 **Kind**: instance method of <code>[Adapter](#Adapter)</code>